BMW X7 Review & Prices

 So, make peace with its looks, don’t get carried away with BMW’s options list and the X7 is a fine luxury seven-seat SUV.
 Remember, though, that it’s more expensive to buy than a Discovery or Q7, and that if you don’t need seven roomy seats, BMW’s cheaper X5 makes much more sense.

 Find out how much you could save on a BMW X7 on carwow by checking out our latest BMW deals and used BMW cars for sale.
-Did you know you can sell your car on carwow as well?
+And you can sell your car online through Carwow, too.

 How much is the BMW X7?